Buerak virus removal guide

-Buerak is the name of a malicious program which is categorized as a Trojan: it is designed to open 'backdoor' for other malicious software.
-Simply said, Buerak is designed to cause chain infections/infect computer with various other malware.
-It may be used to spread a variety of malicious programs that could cause a number of serious problems.
-Therefore, if there is any reason to think that the operating system is infected with Buerak, then it should be eliminated as soon as possible.
+Buerak is the name of a malicious program, which is categorized as a Trojan.
+It opens 'backdoors' for other malicious software to infiltrate.
+In this way, Buerak causes chain infections and infects computers with other malware.
+It can be used to proliferate malicious programs, which then cause a number of serious problems.
+If there is any reason to believe that the operating system is infected with Buerak, it should be eliminated immediately.

-Buerak could be used to spread (install) ransomware, keyloggers, remote access trojans (RATs), cryptocurrency miners, some banking malware, and so on.
-Ransomware is a type of software that encrypts victim's files with a strong encryption algorithm.
-Quite often it is impossible to decrypt files without tools that can be purchased only from cyber criminals who designed ransomware.
-Keyloggers are programs that cyber criminals attempt to trick people into installing on their computers with a purpose to steal confidential information.
-These programs record keystrokes (pressed keys), which means they can be used to steal credentials (logins, passwords), credit card details and various other sensitive details that could be misused to generate revenue in various ways.
-RATs are programs that allow cyber criminal to control victim's computer remotely.
-They can be used for a variety of purposes.
-For example, to take screenshots, monitor computing activity, install malicious programs, steal sensitive information, access various files, establish a botnet, and many other things.
-Cryptocurrency miners are programs that use computer hardware (CPU, GPU) to mine cryptocurrency by solving mathematical problems.
-Simply said, cyber criminals employ infected machines as tools to generate revenue.
-It is common that users of computers that are infected with cryptocurrency miners experience unexpected shutdowns, hardware overheat, decrease in computer's performance, receive higher electricity bills.
-Also, Buerak could be used to install some banking malware or other software of this type that is designed to steal banking-related information, and/or other sensitive details that could be misused to generate revenue in one or another way.
-In one way or another, victims of Buerak attack may become victims of identity theft, suffer monetary, data loss, experience problems related to privacy, browsing safety, and other serious issues.
+Buerak can be used to spread and install ransomware, keyloggers, remote access trojans (RATs), cryptocurrency miners, banking malware, and so on.
+Ransomware encrypts files with strong encryption algorithms.
+It is often impossible to decrypt files without specific tools that can only be purchased from the cyber criminals who designed the ransomware.
+Cyber criminals attempt to install Keylogger programs on computers to steal users' confidential information.
+These programs record keystrokes (pressed keys), and thus can be used to steal credentials (logins, passwords), credit card details and other sensitive data, which is then misused to generate revenue in various ways.
+RATs are programs that allow cyber criminal to control victims' computers remotely.
+They can be used for a number of purposes.
+For example, to take screenshots, monitor computing activity, install malicious programs, steal sensitive information, access various files, establish a botnet, and many other operations.
+Cryptocurrency miners use computer hardware (CPU, GPU) to mine cryptocurrency by solving mathematical problems.
+In this way, cyber criminals employ infected machines to generate revenue.
+Users of computers that are infected with cryptocurrency miners might therefore experience unexpected shutdowns, hardware overheating, diminished computer performance, higher electricity bills and so on.
+Buerak can also be used to install banking malware or other software of this type, which steals banking-related information and other sensitive details - these are misused to generate revenue.
+Victims of a Buerak attack might become victims of identity theft, suffer monetary/data loss, and experience problems relating to privacy, browsing safety and other serious issues.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|